ADULT LEARN TO SAIL

 Get Involved

-These programs alone are insufficient for bareboat yacht charters.
-Responsible operators should require additional sailing experience and a formal boating qualification, such as the Coastguard Boatmaster course.
+This program alone is insufficient for bareboat yacht charters elsewhere.
+Responsible sailors should gain additional sailing experience and a formal boating qualification, such as the Coastguard Boatmaster course for independent charter.

 GET IN TOUCH